 School dismisses at 3:00 pm with half-day Preschool programs dismissing at 12 noon.
 Safety at dismissal time is always our prime objective.
 Full and half-day Preschool children are dismissed from their classrooms.
 Parents arriving for half-day dismissal should enter through the main entrance.
+Parents of half day preschool students are asked to be present by 12 noon for dismissal.
+Late pick-ups disrupt the schedule and program for full day students preparing for rest time.
 Children in kindergarten through grade four should be picked up at the Primary School crosswalk.

 Carpool pickup is at the south entrance.
 For the safety of your children, this is not a time for play.
 Students will remain inside the Primary School entryway until their car has entered the pickup area.
 At that time, faculty on carpool assignment will request students to be dismissed to the outside carpool waiting area.
 Students should enter or cross the parking lot by the crosswalk only, not walk onto the road or between cars.
 We ask students to remain with their parents once they have been dismissed to their care.
+Please note: handicapped parking spaces should be reserved for those with handicapped placards or identifiable license plates.

 Primary School students should not remain on campus after 3:10 pm unless they are in a school-sponsored activity or participate in the after-care program.
 Fourth grade students and younger remaining at school will be sent to the after-care program at 3:15 pm and parents will be billed accordingly.
+The drop-in rate for after-care is \$25 per day.